Alternate Forms of Project Delivery overview

 • A project must be delivered turn-key with the design-build entity acquiring the land and arranging financing.
 Recognize Design-Build by Developer.

 • A question contrasts Project Management with Construction Management.
-AFPD's Definitions section is the cleanest source for distinguishing the two terms.
+AFPD's Definitions section is the cleanest source for distinguishing the two terms on the ExAC.

 How Examitect reinforces AFPD